kentlouisetonino/cli-image-video-reader/README.md

 ## Description
-> A basic Computer Vision application that will allow you to read and resize images and videos.
+> A simple Python application that will allow you to read and resize images and videos.